 Anesthesiologists are responsible for administering an extremely powerful drug.
 Whether it’s local or general, the administration of anesthetics requires an extremely high degree of skill and precision.

 When an anesthesiologist is negligent in their duties, their negligence has the potential to cause long-term, severe health consequences.
-Victims of medical malpractice committed by anesthesiologists can suffer from brain damage, wake up too soon during an invasive procedure, or even die.
+Victims of medication errors in anesthesia committed by anesthesiologists can suffer from brain damage, wake up too soon during an invasive procedure, or even die.

 Pharmacists can commit many different types of medication errors, such as incorrectly filling a prescription with the wrong dosage or wrong medication.
 Medication dispensing errors can lead to serious health concerns.